Pragati01/REST-API-DATA-INGESTION-PROJECT/README.md

 #  REST API to Neon PostgreSQL Ingestion (via Google Colab)

 This project demonstrates how to fetch data from a public REST API, transform it using Python in Google Colab, and load it into a serverless PostgreSQL database hosted on [Neon](https://neon.tech).
+This data is queried using [DBeaver](https://dbeaver.io/).
 It uses an English-readable dataset (`https://jsonplaceholder.typicode.com/users`) and includes an automatic `load_date` column for tracking.

 ---